message/iata/NP.md

-Published 29.09.2021
+Published 01.10.2021
 1. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-This does not apply to:
+- This does not apply to:
 - nationals of Nepal;
+- passengers of Nepali origin (Non-Resident Nepali (NRN)) and their family members;
 - passengers with a visa issued by a diplomatic representation of Nepal.
 2. Passengers must have a negative COVID-19 test result taken at most 72 hours before departure from the first embarkation point.
 Tests accepted are GeneXpert, NAAT and RT-PCR.
-- This does not apply to:
-- nationals of Nepal;
-- passengers younger than 5 years.
+- This does not apply to passengers younger than 5 years.
 3. Passengers must obtain an “International Traveler Online Arrival Form" at <a href="https://ccmc.gov.np/">https://ccmc.gov.np/</a>
-- This does not apply to nationals of Nepal.
 4. Passengers must have a hotel reservation confirmation.
 - This does not apply to:
 - nationals of Nepal;
 - spouses of Nepali nationals;
 - passengers of Nepali origin and their family members.
 5. Passengers could be subject to hotel quarantine for 10 days at their own expense.
-- This does not apply to:
-- nationals of Nepal;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 6. Visa on arrival facilities restarted for eligible passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 - This does not apply to passengers traveling with an emergency passport, a temporary passport or a temporary travel document.